 - prepaid cards that let u borrow money

-- will a paypal prepaid card build my credit
+- paypal prepaid card credit score

 - paypal prepaid card build credit